El Viti: Career as a matador

 Remembered particularly well is a faena at the Vistalegre bullring on 19 May 1968, in which he alternated with Gregorio Sánchez and Ángel Teruel as they fought bulls from the Lisardo Sánchez ranch.
 It was a total success, after which El Viti cut a bull's tail off and the fans took him up onto their shoulders and bore him for several kilometres to the Bridge of Toledo.

 He was also a favourite bullfighter among the demanding public at the plaza de toros de la Real Maestranza de Caballería de Sevilla, even though he was not Andalusian.
 Greatly influenced as he was by Juan Belmonte's aesthetic, he for years represented the seriousness and neoclassical tradition in tauromachy, being considered by critics to be one of history's best-skilled bullfighters with the muleta.

 Furthermore, he was acclaimed for the faena at the Plaza México on 4 January 1970 with the bull Aventurero ("Adventurer"), from the Tequisquiapan ranch (Alfredo Leal reaped two ears — but also a serious goring; Solórzano hijo rounded out the bill).

 On 12 December 1975 at the Santamaría Bullring in Bogotá, he was the star in an unprecedented feat that has never been repeated.
 Each of the three bullfighters on the bill that afternoon, not only El Viti but Palomo Linares and Enrique Calvo "El Cali" too – one after the other – granted a bull from the Vistahermosa ranch an indulto (a "pardon"), thus sparing the three beasts the sword and sending them not only back to the bullpens, but also back to the Vistahermosa ranch.

 On 17 April 1969 at the Maestranza in Seville, El Viti had a triumphant afternoon alternating with Palomo Linares and Ángel Teruel as they fought and slew bulls from the Lisardo Sánchez ranch.
 He reaped two ears.

-First and foremost, however, El Viti was the king of Las Ventas, the world's most important bullring, at which he has been the one to open the Great Gate the most times: he was borne on shoulders out through the gate fourteen times as a matador and twice as a novillero, thus sixteen times in all, and twice each in the years 1960 (as a novillero), 1965, 1966, 1969, and 1970.
-All together, he cut 40 ears as a matador at Madrid's great bullring.
+El Viti was well known at Las Ventas, a notable bullring, at which he had opened the Great Gate the most times.
+He was borne on shoulders out through the gate fourteen times as a matador and twice as a novillero, thus sixteen times in all, and twice each in the years 1960 (as a novillero), 1965, 1966, 1969, and 1970.
+In total, he cut 40 ears as a matador at Madrid's great bullring.